How Much Does Installing a New Radiator Cost?

 What Are the Additional Costs of Installing a Radiator?

-To have a new boiler system installed will cost about £500 to £1500, to have a medium-sized room plastered will cost you around £660 to £900 while you’ll need to budget for about £16 per hour for painting or/and decorating.
+The cost of a new boiler installation will be between £500 and £1500, a medium-sized room would cost around £660 to £900 to have plastered, while you'd need to budget about £16 per hour for any decorating around the house that you hire someone to do.

-A heating engineer may charge you between £30 and £70 per hour to install a radiator although it will vary significantly depending on where in the UK you are based.
+A heating engineer will likely charge you between £30 and £70 per hour to install a new radiator, with a day-rate of approximately £240 to £320.
+However, this will be significantly impacted by where you're located in the UK.

-How Long Does It Take to Install a Radiator?
+How Long Does It Take to Install a New Radiator?

 |Single Panel Radiator||1-2 Hours|